-Citizens, government officials, and organizations that advocate for women and families in the region are invited to attend and encouraged to participate in the open public hearing by providing testimony or recommendations.
-Testimony is vital data that helps MCSW in accomplishing its mission of advancing women toward full equality, and promoting rights and opportunities for all women.
-Testimony received is both a source of information and motivation, and the MCSW uses hearing testimony to shape and influence its legislative advocacy work and its annual recommendations to the appointing authorities via an annual report.
+Public hearings are open to all.
+Citizens, elected and appointed officials, and organizations that serve and/or advocate for women and families are invited to attend and encouraged to provide testimony or recommendations.
+Testimony is vital data that enables the MCSW to fulfill its mission of advancing women toward full equality.
+The MCSW uses the information gathered during the public hearings to shape and influence its programs and policy work as well as inform annual recommendations submitted to the administration and legislature.

-To arrange the provision of oral testimony at one of our public hearings, or submit written testimony on any issue detrimental to your life or family, please email us at firstname.lastname@example.org.
+To participate or attend one of our public hearings on any issue detrimental to your life or family, please email us at firstname.lastname@example.org.